JudyChang810/ai-meal-planner/my_agent_prd.md

 ## 9. Future Considerations

 - AI-generated reference image for each dish (using an image generation model or API, e.g., OpenAI DALL·E, Stability AI, etc.)
+- Option to save, print, or export the meal plan
 - Integration with grocery APIs for shopping lists
 - User accounts and saved meal history
 - Nutrition analysis and calorie tracking